nkboland/NBPictureMaskFieldApplication/README.md

 https://github.com/nkboland/NBPictureMaskField

+The folder structure should look like this when correctly installed.

-    NBPictureMaskApplication
+    NBPictureMaskApplication       # Folder for NBPictureMaskFieldApplication
     ├── LICENSE.txt
     ├── README.md
     ├── NBPictureMaskApplication.xcodeproj
-    ├── NBPictureMaskApplication
-    │   └── ...                    # Bulk of this application
+    ├── NBPictureMaskApplication   # Folder with NBPictureMaskFieldApplication source code │   └── ...
     └── Packages
-        └── NBPictureMaskField     # Where component should be copied └── Sources
+        └── NBPictureMaskField     # Folder with NBPictureMaskField source code └── Sources
             └── Tests
             ...

 ## License

 NBPictureMaskFieldApplication is available under the MIT license.
 See the LICENSE.txt file for more info.